Bill allows aftermarket safety products

 Rep. William R. Outten, R-Harrington, introduced a bill May 13 that creates a special license plate for retired professional firefighters.

-House Bill 142 has been assigned to the House Public Safety & Homeland Security Committee.
+House Bill 142 was voted out of the House Public Safety & Homeland Security Committee June 3.

 Resolution creates task force on financial literacy